hovel/pybbm/docs/markup.rst

 It will include only allowed by engine html tags, html tags should be html-encoded and rendered as simple text to prevent XSS attacks.

 Pybbm includes two default engines.
-Actions needed to use this engines:
+Actions needed to use these engines:

     - bbcode engine: install required package with ``pip install bbcode`` command and set PYBB_MARKUP to ``'bbcode'``
     - markdown engine: install required package with ``pip install markdown`` command and set PYBB_MARKUP to ``'markdown'``

-This is class with two required methods:
+Engine classes must inherit from `pybb.markup.base.BaseParser` which defines three required methods:

     - ``def format(self, text)`` method receives post's text as parameter and returns parsed message as html fragment
     - ``def quote(self, text, username='')`` method receives quoted post's text and username and returns quoted string in terms of markup engine
+    - ``def get_widget_cls(cls)`` class method which return the class to use as the widget for the body field

 How to change
 -------------

-If you want to write your custom engine you can override ``pybb.markup.base.BaseParser`` or write new class from scratch with required methods above.
+If you want to write your custom engine you can write a new class which extends ``pybb.markup.base.BaseParser``

 To change behavior of one of the default parsers you can override ``pybb.markup.bbcode.BBCodeParser`` or ``pybb.markup.markdown.MarkdownParser``.